Kourtney Kardashian Shares Instagram Photo Of Her Kids After Rumored Scott Disick Reconciliation

 “You can see the chemistry between them again.
 They flirt and she giggles and they make little inside jokes,” the insider said.
 “Scott’s asked to move back into [Kourtney Kardashian]’s mansion after Christmas.
 It’s only a matter of time before [baby] No. 4 is on the way.”

-Kourtney Kardashian and Scott Disick broke up in mid-2015 after he was spotted enjoying time with Chloe Bartoli, whom he dated prior to Kardashian, in the South of France.
+Kourtney Kardashian and Scott Disick broke up in mid-2015 after he was spotted enjoying time with Chloe Bartoli, whom he dated before Kardashian, in the South of France.
 As fans will recall, Kourtney Kardashian’s mom, Kris Jenner, was seen getting word of shocking photos taken of the former pair together on an episode of Keeping Up With the Kardashians.

 Following her split from Disick, Kourtney Kardashian reportedly engaged in an on-and-off romance with Justin Bieber, who is 15 years her junior.